Cduan2024/Gpbraid/explanation.md

        return length;
        end;

-    Here if the smallest k
+    Here if the RootVal is 0 then we actually have to add 1 since 0 corresponds to e^{2\pi}.